ChrisDuffley/stationPlaylist/addonuserguide.md

 #### Track comments

 In case you receive a request from someone and need to write it down, you can use track comments feature to add, change, review or remove comments (notes) for tracks.
 As you move through tracks, you may hear NVDA say, "has comment" or play a beep to indicate existence of a track comment for the selected track.
-Press Alt+NVDA+C to let NVDA announce track comments if any, or press it twice to copy track comment to clipboard so you can review it from somewhere.
+Press Alt+NVDA+C to let NVDA announce track comments if any, or press it twice to copy track comment to the clipboard so you can review it from somewhere.

 To add a track comment, press Alt+NVDA+C three times.
 Type your comment and press ENTER.
 Leaving the track comment empty will remove track comments.